Chart Color Schemes

 Employment

-Conversely, health care & social assistance is underrepresented, with only 12.3% of Clarence Town's workforce compared to 16.9% in Rest of NSW.
-Locally, employment opportunities appear limited based on Census data comparing working population and resident population.
-Between September 2024 and September 2025, labour force levels decreased by 2.1%, with employment down by 2.4%, leading to a 0.3 percentage point rise in unemployment.
-In contrast, Rest of NSW saw an employment decline of 0.5% and a labour force decrease of 0.1%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Clarence Town's employment mix suggests local employment should increase by 6.0% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Construction employment is particularly high, at 1.5 times the regional average.
+However, health care & social assistance jobs are under-represented, with only 12.3% of Clarence Town's workforce compared to 16.9% in Regional NSW.
+Local employment opportunities appear limited based on Census data.
+Between December 2024 and December 2025, labour force levels decreased by 0.3%, and employment fell by 0.2%, keeping unemployment relatively stable.
+In contrast, Regional NSW saw a 1.2% employment decline and a 0.8% labour force decrease, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's May-25 national employment forecasts project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Clarence Town's employment mix suggests local job growth could reach 6.0% over five years and 12.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment